 Thus, my life is demarcated by Polaris.
 Before and after.
 The way I’ve chosen to live; the discoveries and recoveries I’ve made; the things I’ve created…everything I’ve become beyond who I was before can be cleanly and unequivocally traced back to him.
 That should be a fucking uncomfortable statement to make, but it’s not.
 Polaris was a hyperfixation.
 But Polaris was also a soul-changing event.
 Polaris was divine intervention.
 If you’re sensing biblical vibes here, then yes, I am living in the year of the Lord.

 There hasn’t been a day that’s passed since I ‘met’ Polaris that I haven’t thought of him.
-And I have object permanence issues; I forget my own son exists sometimes when he’s with his dad.
+Which is quite the fucking achievement considering I forget my own son exists sometimes when he’s with his dad.
 I’ve never met this person – as far as I’m concerned, he has no physical form.
 Yet, long after I was starved of any new Polaris-related input, there he is.
 It isn’t about him.
 It could be about him, too; he might be as magnificent a human as I believe him to be, I simply do not know.
 I had to learn to live with the agony of not knowing.
 Fucking Schrodinger’s Star.
 But I don’t even remember him at this point.
 He’s just a nebulous mass.
 It’s about what he represented for me.
 And will probably always represent.